chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/identity-examples/enforce-bitbucket-identity.md

 ## Testing the identity with a Bitbucket pipeline

 To test the identity you created with Terraform in the previous section, ensure you have Pipelines enabled for your repository and then create a `bitbucket-pipelines.yml` file in the root of your repository.
-Note: if you already have a pipeline with steps defined then you only need to add the `oidc: true` field to your pipeline to enable OIDC for the step in question.
+Note that if you already have a pipeline with steps defined then you only need to add the `oidc: true` field to your pipeline to enable OIDC for the step in question.

 Copy the following pipeline defintion into your `bitbucket-pipelines.yml` file and commit it to the repository.